Expert witness and consultation in franchise Disputes

 I am based in Boston but travel everywhere in person (without charge for time of travel) or by Zoom.

-I know franchising — its business practices.
+I know franchising — and its business practices.
 I taught franchising in the MBA Program of Babson College, Wellesley, MA; taught franchise law at Temple University School of Law; taught franchise law to hundreds of lawyers at the International Franchise Association and American Bar Association Forum on Franchising Continuing Legal Education Programs from 1990 to present.
 And I was a franchisee myself.

 And I know law – and its application to franchising and lawyers.
 For the past 12 years, I’ve taught law at Boston University School of Law in its LLM in American Law and JD programs, including courses in professional responsibility, civil trials, negotiation, and alternative dispute resolution, and continue to present at the American Bar Association Forum on Franchising and International Franchise Association continuing legal education programs.

 If you’re a lawyer with a franchise case for a franchisor, franchisee, landlord, private equity owner, or a third-party and want to talk over your approach or consider the use of an expert. feel free to contact me.
+508 878 8656 direct line

 Contact